Coffee Education9 min read Updated

 Rather than viewing one as superior to the other, consider them as different tools in the coffee toolkit.
 Many of the world's most beloved espresso blends combine both varieties strategically.
 The best choice depends on your brewing method, taste preferences, and whether you're sipping black coffee or crafting a creamy latte.

 Ready to explore different brewing methods?
 Check out our guides on espresso fundamentals, pour over techniques, or learn about coffee origins from around the world.
 For those interested in roasting their own beans, our home coffee roasting guide is a great place to start.
+You can also explore our comprehensive coffee hub for more brewing guides, bean reviews, and equipment recommendations.

 Related Articles